 Options For Rehab In Greece

-As the largest rehab network in Greece, KETHEA is a primary resource in providing treatment for substance use disorders throughout the country.
+As the largest rehab network in Greece, KETHEA is a primary resource in providing treatment for SUD throughout the country.
 They not only offer services to individuals with substance use disorders, but they also offer family and friends programs to help those learn about their own co-dependent and enabling behaviors and gain insight and understanding to their loved one’s substance use disorder as well.

 KETHEA’s wide range of programs make them a compelling option for rehabilitation within Greece.
 They provide age specific programs for teenagers and adults, programs for assisting homeless people struggling with addiction, prisoner rehabilitation, and immigrant/refugee assistance programs.